 What is the genetic makeup of your breast cancer cells?

 Doctors are just beginning to understand how the individual DNA changes within cancer cells might one day be used to determine treatment options.
-A cell's DNA is full of instructions (genes) that tell it how to behave.
-By analyzing the genes, doctors hope to find ways to target specific aspects of the cancer cells to kill them.
+By analyzing the genes of cancer cells, doctors hope to find ways to target specific aspects of the cancer cells to kill them.

 Laboratory testing can reveal certain genes in your cancer cells, such as:

-- HER-2 gene.
-Cancer cells that have too many copies of the HER-2 gene produce too much of the growth-promoting protein called HER-2.
-Medications are available to shut down the HER-2 protein, thus slowing the growth and killing these cancer cells.
+- HER2 gene.
+Cancer cells that have too many copies of the HER2 gene produce too much of the growth-promoting protein called HER2.
+Targeted therapy drugs are available to shut down the HER2 protein, thus slowing the growth and killing these cancer cells.

-Using genetic information about cancer, doctors are now able to categorize breast cancers into groups.
-Categorizing cancers based on their genetic makeup helps guide decisions about which treatments are best.
+Doctors are increasingly using genetic information about breast cancer cells to categorize breast cancers.
+These groups help guide decisions about which treatments are best.
 Breast cancer groups include:

 Understanding more about the chemical and genetic makeup of your cancer may help doctors choose the most effective treatment for your specific cancer.